ScottLogic/blog/_posts/2015-03-26-react-native-retrospective.md

 title: Retrospective on Developing an application with React Native
 date: 2015-03-26 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 layout: default_post
 summary: I've been building a React Native app for the past few months, which was published as a tutorial yesterday.
 A number of people have asked about my thoughts and opinions about React Native - which I am sharing in this blog post.
 summary-short: Some thoughts on developing a React Native app, and how it compares to other cross-platform technologies.
 title-short: React Native Thoughts
 image: ceberhardt/assets/featured/react-native-retrospective.jpg
 ---